APEBOLT123/Silver-Track-Auto-Clicker/README.md

 # How it works

- 1. Download the Release Zip
+ 1. Download the Latest Release

  2. Extract the Folder